5 minute read

 We all have a substance called plaque that is constantly forming on our teeth.
-This sticky substance is home to some of the bacteria that live in your mouth.
-This bacteria thrives on sugar, so whenever you eat or drink anything with sugar, the bacteria thrive.
+This sticky substance is a biofilm, produced by some of the bacteria that live in your mouth.
+These bacteria eat sugar, so whenever you eat or drink anything with sugar, the bacteria thrive.
 They grow in number and form a community--that’s plaque.

-Like all life forms, the bacteria chowing down produces waste in the form of acids that attack your tooth enamel.
-The sticky plaque holds the bacteria on your teeth, facilitating the destruction of your tooth enamel.
+Like all life forms, bacteria excrete waste (yuck).
+These sugar-eating bad actors excrete acids that attack your tooth enamel.
+The sticky plaque protects the bacteria on your teeth, while they proceed to destroy your tooth enamel.

-That is unless you brush your teeth twice a day like your dentist tells you to.
-This will remove the plaque and not allow the bacteria and its byproducts to build up enough to cause damage.
+That is, unless you brush and floss your teeth twice a day like your dentist tells you to.
+Doing so will disrupt the plaque and prevent the bacteria from building up enough to cause damage.

 However, if the bad bacteria thrive and the destruction is allowed to go on, eventually, you'll get a hole in your tooth — known as a cavity.

-The start of a cavity will often appear as little white spots on your teeth.
+The start of a cavity will often appear as tiny white spots on your teeth.
 This is a result of demineralization as the acids in the bacteria are slowly chipping away your enamel.

 Usually, at this stage, all that is needed is to step up your dental care routine.
-If you don't already, try using a fluoridated toothpaste to help with the remineralization of your enamel.
+If you don't already, you should try using a fluoridated or calcium compound toothpaste to help rebuild your enamel.

 As the cavity worsens, the spots can turn brown or black.
 Sometimes these brown spots are soft if you poke them with a toothpick--that is not a good sign!
-If the cavity is allowed to flourish, eventually, you will have a visible hole in your tooth.
-At this point, you'll usually need dental intervention to stop the decay.
+If the cavity is allowed to flourish, you will develop a visible hole in your tooth.
+At this point, you'll need dental intervention to stop the decay.

-Your dentist will also fill the hole with something like amalgam (silver fillings) or tooth-colored composite fillings that are far less noticeable.
-The filling prevents bacteria from hanging out in the hole and helps to fortify the tooth a little.
-Severely decayed teeth will generally require a crown, a protective cap that fits over what is left of the tooth after the dentist removes the decayed part.
+Your dentist will drill out the decay and fill the hole with something like amalgam (silver), gold, or tooth-colored composite fillings that look more like your tooth.
+The filling prevents bacteria from hanging out in the hole and helps to fortify the tooth.
+Severely decayed teeth may require a crown, a protective cap that fits over what is left of the tooth after the dentist removes the decayed part.

 At first, it's unlikely that you'll feel anything.
 After all, tooth enamel doesn't have nerve endings.